anindini/2048/README.md

 # 2048
 2048 is a single-player game in which the user must combine numbers by sliding them across the board to create a single number equal to a grand total of "2048".
 This is a TTY game and can be run on any IDE on the console.
+The project serves as a good foundation for learning and applying commonly used data structures, such as 2D arrays.